Bracelet. Sterling silver, moonstone, original poem.

 The textures on the surface of the bracelet reflect the rhythm of footsteps, fences, and sidewalks.
 The delicate surface texture is at once luminous and luxurious, controlled and chaotic.

 The final stanza of the poem regards the moon, which is represented on the piece in an asymmetrically set gray rose cut moonstone.
 The poem is etched in its entirety on the inside of the bracelet.
-Read the North for Geese on my blog here.Looking for something even more unique?
-Contact me to design a custom piece just for you.
+Read my poem North for Geese in its entirety on my blog.